assyrianic/SourceGo/README.md

 ```

 * `#include <sourcemod>` and semicolon & new decls pragma are automatically added to each generated sourcepawn code file.

-* Sourcemod-based constants, functions, and types are automatically added as part of the universal Go scope.

 * Pattern matching where...